 Register your school’s event today to be counted among the thousands of schools who participate each year and be entered into drawings for bikes and helmets!
 Bike to School Day registration is free and open to all schools planning a 2017 event in the United States.

 Interested in getting your school involved?
-Contact Stacy Sauvageau at stacy-at-gobikebuffalo.org.
+Contact Adam Ianni at adam-at-gobikebuffalo.org.